jsmoriss/jsm-show-term-meta/readme.txt

 = 3.0.0-dev.2 =

-(TBD) Added a `JsmStmCompat` class with a filter to add Yoast SEO taxonomy meta to the Term Metadata metabox.
+(TBD) Added the ability to delete individual term meta.
+Added a `JsmStmCompat` class with a filter to add Yoast SEO taxonomy meta to the Term Metadata metabox.

 = 2.0.0 =